Specifically Named Diseases

 Results: Fistula Foundation is the largest private charitable foundation not accepting government funding supporting fistula treatment globally.
 Wherever possible, we work to empower dedicated local doctors in developing countries.
 We fund fistula surgery, surgeon training, the building of hospitals and operating rooms that are dedicated to fistula surgery, as well as “mobile” care clinics in rural regions of the world where no hospitals exist.

 Would you like to know more?
 The real heroes are the partner organizations, the surgeons and the patients.
 All around the world, miracles are happening for young women living places like Ethiopia, Afghanistan and Bangladesh.

 We invite you to take a moment now to visit our website and to learn how our donors' dollars are being put to work.
 Learn about the challenges of healing women in war zones and meet dedicated local surgeons who work every day to treat women who are suffering.

 Why wait?
 Take the journey with us right now.
 Let it inform you, and perhaps deepen your own life and perspective.

 Target demographics: the one million women worldwide who currently suffer from the childbirth injury obstetric fistula, which renders a woman incontinent until she can receive a reparative surgery, like those our donors help us fund.

-Direct beneficiaries per year: 5,076 women receive free, safe fistula repair surgeries.
+Direct beneficiaries per year: 5,680 women received free, safe fistula repair surgeries.
 We also helped our partners throughout Africa and Asia by funding medical equipment and supplies, by funding surgeon training to expand the pool of surgeons who are able to perform more complex repairs, and by working with our partners to increase patient access to care.